Corduroy (band)

+History

 The self-dubbed "fabric four" primarily recorded in a film soundtrack style, and many of their tracks were instrumentals.
 On the release of their first album Dad Man Cat, Paul Moody wrote in the New Musical Express: "Whereas the rest of the Acid Jazz roster fidget around in a world of skinny ribbed roll-necks comparing sideburn growth, Corduroy manage to swagger through the same po-faced domain with a couldn't-care-less braggadocio...
 Corduroy have got their collective tongue stuck firmly in someone else's cheek here and it feels staggeringly good."

 Releasing three albums on Eddie Piller's Acid Jazz Records, they received radio airplay for their single "Something in My Eye" in 1993, but national chart success evaded them, although several singles from their 1993 album High Havoc charted in the UK Independent Chart.
 Their 1994 album, Out of Here, reached number 73 in the UK Albums Chart.

 They remained a popular live attraction, particularly on the college circuit.
 They also gained a healthy following in Japan, making the first of several trips to the country in 1993, and the following year they recorded a live album, Quattro - Live in Japan.
 After leaving Acid Jazz Records they signed to Big Cat Records, releasing two further albums: The New You!
 (April 1997) and the Rob Playford produced Clik!
 (August 1999).
 But when they discovered that their record label, Big Cat, had been dropped by their owner V2, Corduroy decided to split up.

 Corduroy reformed and played two sell-out nights at the Jazz Cafe in Camden, London, on 16 and 17 June 2007.
 Searle was not involved with this incarnation of the band, working under the name of Corduroy Industries.
 News on their Myspace site also stated that they had completed an album of Motown covers.

 Ben has also released an album of Beatles covers under the name of 'Ben from Corduroy'.

-Corduroy performed a show on 17 April 2017 as the last night headliners of Le Beat Bespoké 2017 weekender at 229 The Venue in London, where they premiered 4 new songs from an upcoming album.
+Corduroy performed a show on 17 April 2017 as the last night headliners of Le Beat Bespoké 2017 weekender at 229 The Venue in London, where they premiered four new songs from an upcoming album.

 In 2018 Corduroy announced their first album in 18 years entitled Return of the Fabric Four which was praised by Record Collector's Lois Wilson as being "groovy" and "thrilling".